Saurav-Suman/logging-go/README.md

 # _Another_ logging library, Why?

-> Logging libraries are like opinions, everyone seems to have one depends upon the need.
+> Logging libraries are like opinions, everyone needs one depends upon the need.

 ## And how is `logging-go` different?